openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 -  Type alias declarations (see :ref:`Type Alias Declaration`), and
 -  Type parameter declarations (see :ref:`Type Parameters`).

-Classes, interfaces, and type aliases with type parameters are *generic types* (see :ref:`Generics`).
+Classes, interfaces and type aliases with type parameters are *generic types* (see :ref:`Generics`).
 Named types without type parameters are *non-generic types*.

-*Type references* (see :ref:`Type References`) refer to named types by specifying their type names, and (where applicable) by type arguments to be substituted for the type parameters of the named type.
+*Type references* (see :ref:`Type References`) refer to named types by specifying their type names and (where applicable) type arguments to be substituted for the type parameters of a named type.

 .. index::
    named type